SEND Information Report

 - All children take their This is Me booklets with them to their new class from September and this will be reviewed in the autumn term.
 This is to ensure that the pupils needs continue to be met at the start of the new school year.

 What lunchtime or after school activities do you offer?
 Do parents have to pay for these and if so, how much?

-- There will be an after school club for each class that children are actively encouraged to attend.
-These include: multi-skills – sports, science – growing, coding, craft and art clubs.
+- There will be a range of after school clubs for each year group that children are actively encouraged to attend.
+These include: rounders, Lego, cooking, yoga, craft and art clubs.

 - Some activities incur a small charge which is made clear to parents/carers before they start.